Durga Puja in Kolkata Guide

 Table of Contents

 Durga Puja commemorates the goddess Durga’s victory over the beast demon Mahishasura.
-Devi (Goddess) Durga had been summoned by the gods Brahma, Vishnu, and Shiva to fight the demon who had set out to destroy the universe, according to folklore.
-Each of the great Hindu gods offered her weapons and other artifacts to help triumph in the battle.
+Durga had been summoned by the gods Brahma, Vishnu, and Shiva to fight the demon who had set out to destroy the universe, according to folklore.
+Each of the great Hindu gods offered her weapons and other artifacts to help win the battle.

-Devi rode into combat on a lion’s back and defeated the demon on the ninth day of the war.
 Navratri honors the nine days of the war between good and evil.
-Durga Puja is only celebrated on the last five days when Devi Durga leaves her heavenly abode to visit Earth each year.
+Durga Puja is celebrated on the last five days when Durga leaves her heavenly abode to visit Earth.
 The five days of this celebration are called Shoshti, Saptami, Ashtami, Navami, and Dashami.

 Bonedi Bari Puja is a traditional style of Durga Puja celebration.
 “Bonedi” means “old” or “ancestral,” while “Bari” means “house.”
 In this context, Bonedi Bari Puja refers to Durga Puja, which is celebrated by aristocratic and wealthy families.
 These pujas have been going on for generations, some of them for more than 100 years.